Skip to main content

 All of the brands in this guide have vegan t-shirts.
 Some of the brands are fully vegan, and therefore don’t use any animal products like wool, silk or leather, and also don’t use shells for buttons on clothing.

-The vegan-only brands are: Nomads, Rapanui and THTC
+The vegan-only brands are: No Sweat, Lucy & Yak, Rapanui and THTC

 Fair trade brands

-Only one of the ethical brands in our guide sell fair trade clothing: Nudie.
+Only two of the ethical brands in our guide sell certified fair trade clothing: PACT and Nudie.
 Sadly in summer/autumn 2023 People Tree and Thought both folded, and both had used fair trade material.

 Read our feature article on fairtrade fashion and clothing labels and schemes to find out more.